What is Turnitin?

 - To submit your assignment, click the ‘Upload Submission’ button.

-- Clicking the ? icon will display any extra information provided by your tutor, including feedback release date and assessment criteria (if an assignment rubric has been attached).
+- Clicking the question mark icon will display any extra information provided by your tutor, including feedback release date and assessment criteria (if an assignment rubric has been attached).

 Stage 2: Upload your document